tibame201020/dockerImages/weblogic_helper/jndi/README.md

-## config the properties to addJndiConfig.sh
+## Config the properties to addJndiConfig.sh
 ## run with
 ```bash
 bash startToAddJndi.sh addJndiConfig.sh